 Hello, ISO/SAE 21434 – Road vehicles – Cybersecurity Engineering!

-With ISO/SAE 21434, which is still in DIS status at the turn of the year 2020/2021 (i.e. it has not yet been finally published), the international association of automotive engineers SAE International and ISO (the International Organization for Standardization) have joined forces for the first time.
+With ISO/SAE 21434, which has been officially published in the end of August 2021 (Please see: ISO/SAE 21434:2021 is now officially published.
+All info here (Update: August 2021), the international association of automotive engineers SAE International and ISO (the International Organization for Standardization) have joined forces for the first time.

 The result is a new point of reference for cybersecurity in the automotive industry.
-For the first time, the standard sets up a defined expectation respectively defined minimum requirements.
+For the first time, the standard sets up a defined expectation respectively defined minimum cybersecurity requirements.
 Furthermore the standard defines a unified terminology that is valid along the entire supply chain and is intended to create an industry-specific consensus regarding cybersecurity in the automotive industry.

 ISO/SAE 21434 is to be considered as state of the art and thus as a binding reference point for large parts of the world.